 The stock is to be of the full diameter for at least two-thirds of the distance from the neck to the bottom bearing and the diameter may be gradually reduced below this point until it is not less than $0.75S_1$ at the bottom of the rudder.
 The lower stock in the bottom bearing is to comply with the requirements of 4.9 for a pintle in the same location.
 Where the diameter of the lower stock in the bottom bearing is less than the diameter of the lower stock at the bottom of the rudder, a suitable transition is to be provided.
 The bearings are to be bushed, and the bushing is to be effectively secured against movement.

-b.
-Spade rudders: The stock in way of and below the neck bearing is to have a diameter not less than:
+Approved by: CEO Revised by: MQA Date of revision: MAY/02/2022 Page 23 of 152 b.
+Spade rudders: The stock in way of and below the neck bearing is to have a diameter not lessthan: